 Entering in Year 9 (13+):

-St Paul’s accepts 176 boys each year into Year 9.
-Typically, almost half of these boys have attended St Paul’s Junior.
-For boys joining from other schools, the application process starts in Year 6.
+St Paul’s accepts 198 boys each year into Year 9.
+Typically, almost half of these boys have attended St Paul’s Junior, the other half come from a wide range of schools.
+For boys joining from other schools, the registration and selection process begins in Year 5..
 Families applying to the school with assessment in Year 6, must choose from either Year 7 (11+) entry to St Paul’s Junior or Year 9 (13+) entry to St Paul’s – it is not possible to register for both entry points.

 13 Plus Entrance Process for St Paul’s:

-Stage 1 is the ISEB Common Pre-Test, usually sat in either October or November of Year 6, which is a computerised test consisting of English, Maths, Verbal and Non-Verbal Reasoning.
-This is normally completed at the student’s current school, however, can be sat at St Paul’s if this is not possible.
+Stage 1 is the ISEB Common Pre-Test, ordinarily sat in October or November of Year 6.
+This is a computerised test of English, Maths, Verbal and Non-Verbal Reasoning.
+This is normally completed at the student’s current school; however, it can also be sat at St Paul’s if this is not possible.

-St Paul’s will also request a report from the boy’s Head Teacher about their character, academic strengths, and interests.
-Parents will hear from St Paul’s in December regarding their decision.
+The school will also request a report from the student’s Head Teacher regarding character, academic strengths, and outside interests.
+Prospective parents will hear a decision from St Paul’s no later December of Year 6.

 Read more about the ISEB Common Pre-test

-If boys are currently attending schools which finish in Year 6, or are at school overseas, St Paul’s usually will attempt to interview them between January and March.
+If students attend schools overseas, or schools that finish in Year 6, St Paul’s ordinarily interviews between January and March.

-St Paul’s will write to the parents within three weeks of the interview to them know the outcome, which will be one of the following outcomes:
+The school writes to parents within three weeks of interview and informs them of the following potential outcomes:

-Early in Year 8, once the deadline for acceptance for Main List offers has passed, the Reserve List will be reviewed.
-St Paul’s will request a recent report from the boy’s Head Teacher and they will sit written papers in English and Maths.
-Some unconditional 13+ places will then be offered, and a small number of boys will be put onto a small waiting list.
+Early in Year 8 (at this point the deadline for accepting Main List offers will have passed) the Reserve List is reviewed.
+Reserve List candidates will have to sit written papers in English and Maths, and a further, current reference will be requested from the boy’s current Head Teacher.
+Some unconditional places will then be offered; a very small number of students will go onto a further short wait list.

 Are St Paul’s own tests difficult?